 - THE BEST OF FORM AND FUNCTION.
 The Kyoto Teapot was designed to deliver years of exceptional quality and tea-drinking pleasure.
 Its simple lines blend beautifully with any décor, while the premium quality materials will never lose their brand-new appearance.
 This 24-oz./700 ml capacity brews four 6-oz. cups or two 12-oz. mugs of tea.
 Also ideal for use with blooming teas or for infusing healthy fruit waters.

 - EXCEPTIONAL QUALITY AND HEALTH BENEFITS.
 Pure borosilicate glass stands above other teapot materials for health as well as beauty.
-With no glazes, cadmium, lead or other toxins sometimes found in other products, you’ll never worry about safety or off flavors or odors.
+You’ll never worry about safety or off flavors or odors.
 And the Kyoto’s sturdy stainless steel infuser will never rust, corrode, or discolor.

 - SATISFACTION GUARANTEED.
 Teabloom is the supplier of choice for five-star hotels worldwide, and manufacturer of the world’s largest selection of glass teapots.
 Founded on years of experience in the tea business, we are dedicated to customer service and stand behind our products with a full one-year warranty.

 As the name suggests, the best teapots is a clay pot that is traditionally and precisely used to prepare tea and drink it in cups or bottles.
 A teapot’s primary purpose is to allow hot water to blend with the tea only at the bottom of the bottle to boil the tea.
 It is a beautiful spatula that is carried up to the table where the visitors are seated.
 It is constructed of ceramic.
 It has a spout on the front that allows hot tea to be poured into cups.
 The best teapot is not supposed to be left on the stovetop over an ignition source.